A Vulnerability Study on Academic Collaboration Networks Based on Network Dynamics: Discussion

 Some of the target universities chosen for this study have not established the Two Factor Authentication (2FA) as mandatory.
 This fact, combined with the use of old passwords that are in databases of hackers, could be terrible since it makes trivial to steal an account; besides, getting the password stolen owing to a phishing attack would result in an account theft, too.
 Note that this network analysis is not only focused on this kind of attacks; these are mentioned because they are the most known ones due to their success rate.

-Google and other search services should avoid the indexing of email addresses, especially the ones from research institutions as it facilitate the scraping of \textit{Collaboration Networks}.
+We ask ourselves whether Google and other search services should avoid the indexing of email addresses, especially the ones from research institutions as it facilitates the scraping of \textit{Collaboration Networks}.
 This makes one of the keys in security — secrecy — vulnerated.

-The scheme on how Have I Been Pwned website works may be illegal as a whole, at least for European Citizens under the General Data Protection Regulation (GDPR).
+The scheme on how Have I Been Pwned website works might be even illegal as a whole, at least for European Citizens under the General Data Protection Regulation (GDPR).
 Trivially, by introducing an email address and without any identity verification nor even a captcha, all the breaches and services for the given person are unveiled.
 Most of the email addresses present in that database did not allow their emails to be there.
 We encourage these services to take further security measurements and, at least, require a verification code sent to the target email address for showing the corresponding information.

 We strongly recommend researchers to avoid the use of the same communication address for internal and work communication, as well as for paper-related communication.
-We propose using alias accounts as a code (e.g. abc@institution.edu) or aliases linked to the papers; in this way, communications can be straightforwardly identified by the paper (e.g. asier-vulnerability-study@institution.edu).
+We propose using alias accounts as a code (e.g. abc@institution.edu) or aliases linked to the papers; this way, communications can be straightforwardly identified by the paper (e.g. asier-vulnerability-study@institution.edu).
+Alternatively,